DjangoGirls/tutorial/en/deploy/README.md

     $ heroku open

 > __Note__: you will see an error page!
-We'll talk about that in a minute
+We'll talk about that in a minute.

 This will open a url like [https://djangogirlsblog.herokuapp.com/]() in your browser, and at the moment you will probably see an error page.
 Since we only created the admin view for the app so far, add `admin/` to the url (e.g. [https://djangogirlsblog.herokuapp.com/admin/]()) to see a working page of our web app.

 The error you saw was because we when we deployed to Heroku, we created a new database and it's empty.
 We need to run the ```migrate``` command like we did when we first started our project to set our database up properly:

     $ heroku run python manage.py migrate

     $ heroku run python manage.py createsuperuser

 The command prompt will ask you to choose a username and a password again.
 These will be your login details on your live website's admin page.
 Refresh it in your browser, and you're good to go!

 You should now be able to see your website in a browser!
 Congrats :)!